Introducing the Environmental DNA (eDNA) Surface Sampler

 Collect more field samples in less time.

-With a self-priming pump and rechargeable battery, you can collect more field samples without time-consuming manual filtration processes.
+With a self-priming pump and rechargeable battery, you can collect more field samples without time-consuming and manual filtration processes.

 Features